 During the first quarter of fiscal 2017, the tax authorities informed us that their internal opinion, based on the information provided by the local SAT office, considers that CDM is not properly documented relative to its declared tax structure and therefore CDM cannot claim the refundable IVA balance.
 CDM has strong arguments and supporting documentation to sustain its declared tax structure for IVA and income tax purposes.
 CDM started an Administrative Appeal for the IVA related to the request of the months of July, August and September of 2015 (the "2015 Appeal") in order to assert its argument that CDM is properly documented and to therefore change the SAT's internal assessment.
 In August 2018, we received a favorable ruling from the SAT's Legal Administration in Michoacan on the 2015 Appeal indicating that they believe CDM's legal interpretation of its declared tax structure is indeed accurate.
-While favorable on this central matter of CDM's declared tax structure, the ruling, however, still does not recognize the taxpayers right to a full refund for the IVA related to the months of July, August and September 2015.
+While favorable on this of July, August and September 2015.
 Therefore, in October 2018, CDM filed a substance-over-form Annulment Suit in the Federal Tax Court to recover its full refund for IVA over the subject period, which is currently pending resolution.